Levels (Avicii song): Live performances

 Prior to the single's release, Bergling toured in promotion of the release of "Levels", playing it at various festivals and clubs throughout 2011.
 During this time, "Levels" became a popular dance song, leading Bergling to travel across the United States to take advantage of the song's popularity, with Malik Adunni and Felix Alfonso acting as tour managers.
 He first premiered "Levels" with the Etta James vocal sample at the Ultra Music Festival in Miami, Florida, in March 2011.
 Bergling also performed "Levels" that year at the Electric Daisy Carnival in June and at Tomorrowland in July.
 That year, Billboard called "Levels" the "dance anthem of the summer festival season".
 Shortly after the release of the single, Avicii performed "Levels" at the Bounce Festival and the Stereosonic in Sydney, both of which Dancing Astronaut called early indicators of the song's status as a classic.

 "Levels" remained a recurring song in Bergling's live performances.
 In April 2012, Bergling opened with "Levels" at Coachella, during which he debuted visuals that he would utilize in an all-arena tour, titled the "Le7els Tour", though production issues delayed the tour from May to June 2012, with many locations canceled.
-Later that year in August, Avicii opened his appearance in the Lollapalooza with "Levels".
-In Ultra Music Festival 2013, Avicii performed "Levels" prior to his controversial premiere of "Wake Me Up".
+Later that year in August, Avicii opened his appearance at Lollapalooza with "Levels".
+At Ultra Music Festival 2013, Avicii performed "Levels" prior to his controversial premiere of "Wake Me Up".
 Though he consistently toured since 2010, Bergling suffered health issues such as pancreatitis that forced him to retire from touring in 2016.
 His final performance was at the Ushuaïa Ibiza Beach Hotel, during which he performed "Levels".
-After his death in April 2018, a tribute concert ran by his family was performed in December 2019, featuring multiple guest stars, with "Levels" serving as the closer, paired with images of the late Bergling.
-In addition, several DJs have played "Levels" in their live performances in tribute to Avicii, such as Tiësto at the Electric Daisy Carnival in May 2018, and Hardwell and Oliver Heldens at Tomorrowland in July 2024.
+After his death in April 2018, a tribute concert run by his family was performed in December 2019, featuring multiple guest stars, with "Levels" serving as the closer, paired with images of the late Bergling.